Dimitris112/lets-cook-pp2/README.md

  3. In the ***Code and Automation*** section , click ***Pages***
  4. Under the **Build and Deployment** you can deploy from a *branch*.
 You have to select **main** as your branch and `/root` as your folder.
 Then click **save**
  5. ***OPTIONAL*** you can create your custom domain if you want to.
 Click [here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site){:target="_blank"} for more information.
  6. The URL for the page takes some time to be created, once it's done it will be displayed at the top.
-In the meantime while you're waiting, find something to cook!
+In the meantime, find something to cook!
 ## Credits